kasinox/NYPD_shooting_incident/README.md

  if the console prompt any missing component that could not be installed correctly, install it in brew and knit it again sf package is essential for geospatial mapping in R, somehow the support in MacOs lag behind that of windows

-## Knitting in windows environment have no problem so far as there is more support.

-if you have any questions about the instructions, please email me at chenning.xu@colorado.edu